 The Rhineland around 1815.
-At that time, our region was part of the Kingdom of Prussia under Frederick William III (in German Friedrich Wilhelm III., 1797-1840).
+After the Congress of Vienna, our region was part of the Prussian Rhine Province within the Kingdom of Prussia under Frederick William III (1797-1840).

-Germany, 1848.
-The news about the February Revolution in France spread quickly.
-Already in the first days of March, people troughout Germany took the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.
+Germany, 1848, the year of the Revolution of 1848/49.
+The news about the February Revolution in France had spread quickly.
+Already in the first days of March, people throughout Germany had taken the streets, waving black-red-golden flags, demanding unity, freedom of the press, freedom of assembly and the right to form armed militias.

-Germany around 1900.
+Germany around 1900, named Wilhelmine Era after Kaiser Wilhelm II.
 For many people, life was good.
-It was the time of impressionist and expressionist painting, historism and eclecticism in architecture, and, turning away from old styles, art nouveau.
-In the “Belle Epoque” people enjoyed their lives – at least those who could afford it.
+It was the time of impressionist and expressionist painting, historicism and eclecticism in architecture, and, turning away from old styles, art nouveau.
+In the “Belle Époque” people enjoyed their lives – at least those who could afford it.